-All WE Bridge Academy stakeholders will be informed about the procedure for reporting e-safety concerns (such as breaches of filtering, cyberbullying, downloading of illegal content, etc.).
-The e-safety coordinator will record all reported incidents and actions taken.

-The DSL will be informed of any e-safety incidents involving safeguarding concerns and will be dealt with appropriately.

-WE Bridge Academy will inform the parents or carers of under 18s of any incidents or concerns as and when required.
-Any complaint about staff misuse must be referred to the Chief Executive Officer.

-Any sanctions will be issued in accordance with WE Bridge Academy's disciplinary procedures.
-Sanctions can include: interview and counselling by e-safety coordinator / teacher, informing parents or carers and removal of access to internet for a period of time.
+- Everyone will be informed about the procedure for reporting e-safety concerns (such as breaches of filtering, cyberbullying, downloading of illegal content, etc.).
+The e-safety coordinator will record all reported incidents and actions taken - The DSL will be informed of any e-safety incidents involving safeguarding concerns and will be dealt with appropriately - WE Bridge Academy will inform the parents or carers of under 18s of any incidents or concerns as and when required.
+Any complaint about staff misuse must be referred to the CEO - Any sanctions will be issued in accordance with WE Bridge Academy's disciplinary procedures.
+Sanctions can include: interview and counselling by e-safety coordinator / teacher, informing parents or carers and removal of access to internet for a period of time